Charlie Swinbourne (Editor)

 Steve Claridge has been wearing hearing aids for over 30 years.
 What started off as a minor hearing loss at the age of five is now a severe one, but his hearing aids help a lot.
 He blogs about all this at www.hearingaidknow.com.

-Tamsin juggles being being a mum to three lively children with writing and running the Wirral Deaf Children’s Society.
+Tamsin juggles being being a mum to three lively children with writing and co-ordinating Teen Team events at the Wirral Deaf Children’s Society.

 Writing for The Limping Chicken: http://limpingchicken.com/category/tamsin-coates/